 So what’s changing?
 Actually, no one really knows just yet, so prepare for the worst case scenario is the EC’s recommendation.
 But is this really such a good idea?

 Between a full Brexit and adhering to the current (EU) regulatory system (referred to as the Great Repeal Deal), there are two other likely options; adapting the European Economic Area model to which Norway, Iceland, and Liechtenstein adhere, or arrange separate sectoral agreements through the Economic Free Trade Association (EFTA) like Switzerland.
 Obviously, the administrative hassle increases significantly in the order as shown here below.
-The impact of the Brexit may be the highest for small and medium sized companies not having offices in other EU member states since their ability to move functions to other locations is limited.
+The impact of the Brexit may be the highest for small and

 UK converts current EU law into British law (‘business as usual’)